ibm-cloud-docs/cloud-object-storage/faq.md

 Login to the IBM Cloud shell: https://cloud.ibm.com/shell and enter at the prompt `ibmcloud resource search "service_name:cloud-object-storage AND type:resource-instance"`.

 The response you receive includes information for the name of your instance, location, family, resource type, resource group ID, CRN, tags, service tags, and access tags.

+## Does {{site.data.keyword.cos_short}} rate limit?
+{: #faq-cos-rate-limit}
+{: faq}

+{{site.data.keyword.cos_short}} may rate-limit your workload based on its specific characteristics and current system capacity.
+Rate-limiting will be seen as a 429 or 503 response, in which case retries with exponential back-off are suggested.